p-org/P/Docs/docs/manual/monitors.md

     Syntactically, machines and spec machines in P **are very similar in terms of the state machine structure**.
 But, they have some key differences:

-    - `spec` machines in P are **observer machines** (imagine runtime monitors), they observe a set of events in the execution of the system and based on these observed events (may keep track on local state) it asserts the desired global safety and liveness specifications.
+    - `spec` machines in P are **observer machines** (imagine runtime monitors), they observe a set of events in the execution of the system and based on these observed events (may keep track on local state) assert the desired global safety and liveness specifications.
     - Since `spec` machines are observer machines, they **cannot have any side effects** on the system behavior and hence, `spec` machines cannot perform `send`, `receive`, `new`, and `annouce`.
     - `spec` machines are **global machines**, in other words, there is only a single instance of each monitor created at the start of the execution of the system.
 We currently do not support dynamic creation of monitors.
 Hence, `spec` machines cannot use `this` expression.
-    - `spec` machines are **synchronously composed** with the system that it is monitoring.
-The way this is acheived is: each time there is a `send` or `announce` of an event during the execution of a system, all the monitors or specifications that are observing that event are executed synchronously at that point.
+    - `spec` machines are **synchronously composed** with the system that it is monitored.
+The way this is achieved is: each time there is a `send` or `announce` of an event during the execution of a system, all the monitors or specifications that are observing that event are executed synchronously at that point.
 Another way to imagine this is: just before `send` or `annouce` of an event, we deliver this event to all the monitors that are observing the event and **synchronously** execute the monitor at that point.
-    - Finally, `spec` machines can have `hot` and `cold` annotations on its states to model liveness specifiations.
+    - Finally, `spec` machines can have `hot` and `cold` annotations on their states to model liveness specifications.

 ???+ note "P Spec Machine Grammar"